brycewray/hugo-site/content/posts/2020/03/some-siriusxm-thoughts.md

 Anyway&nbsp;.&nbsp;.&nbsp;.

-Recently, I traded in a vehicle without [SiriusXM](https://www.siriusxm.com) for one with it.[^Pkg] Mind you, I'd had plenty of exposure to this satellite radio service before, but only in my relatives' cars and SUVs.
+Recently, I traded in a vehicle without [SiriusXM](https://www.siriusxm.com) for one with it.[^Pkg] Mind you, I'd had plenty of exposure to this satellite radio service before, but only in my relatives’ cars and SUVs.
 At the ripe old age of eons, I now am experiencing it in a vehicle of my own for the first time.

 [^Pkg]: I did this not *for* SiriusXM, of course; it simply was part of the package.